wp-plugins/santas-christmas-countdown/readme.txt

 = How do I display the countdown on posts and pages?  =

-Use the shortcode `[countdown]` to display the countdown to the left of your text, or use `[countdown-right]` to align the countdown to the right of your text.
+Use the shortcode `[countdown]` to display the countdown to the left of your text, or use `[countdown-right]` to align the countdown to the right of your text, use '[countdown-center]' to display the countdown centered on a page or post.

 == Screenshots ==
 1. Upload plugin and install.